 The following symbols, included in course descriptions in this catalog, indicate which, if any, of the above requirements are fulfilled by certain courses:

 Courses that meet the foreign-language requirement and the additional-writing requirement are not marked.
 The third-quarter (or second-semester) course in any language meets the language requirement, so long as the entire first-year sequence totals at least 12 credits (regardless of whether the student earned credit for the earlier parts of the sequence).
 Consult the quarterly Time Schedule for writing-intensive courses that meet the additional-writing requirement.

 In fulfilling the requirements for a major, the student engages in thorough study of a discipline or subject, aimed at developing knowledge in depth.
 This part of the student's program is determined by the department, school, or faculty committee with which the major study is pursued.
 Measured in academic credits, the "major" required of each student consists of 50 or more prescribed credits in a department of the College or a closely related group of departments.
 Descriptions of major programs are printed below.

 Completion of a minor, available through many departments, is optional.
-Requirements are shown under individual department undergraduate programs, below, or in a minors handout available in the Undergraduate Gateway Center, 171 Mary Gates Hall.
+Requirements are shown under individual department undergraduate programs, below, or in a minors handout available in the UAA Advising Center, 71 Mary Gates Hall.
 The following interdisciplinary minors are also offered: Disability Studies; Diversity; Education, Learning, and Society; Human Rights; Labor Studies; and Values in Society.
-Websites for these minors may be found in the alphabetical listing of Arts & Sciences degree programs.
+Websites for these minors may be found in the alphabetical listing of Arts and Sciences degree programs.

 Credits Required Outside Major Department